EstherPlomp/TNW-PhD-Newsletters/README.md

 - To avoid publishing with **predatory publishers** check out the checklists for [books](https://thinkchecksubmit.org/books-and-chapters/) and [journals](https://thinkchecksubmit.org/journals/) from [Think, check, submit](https://thinkchecksubmit.org/).
 - [Short video on academic publishing](https://www.youtube.com/watch?v=PriwCi6SzLo&feature=youtu.be).
 - Video: [introduction to Preregistration](https://ox.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=db83bd17-4c08-466b-9ced-ac60012e7573)
-- Two videos on the [workings of the publishing system](https://twitter.com/dglaucomflecken/status/1493946227985059841?s=21) and [article processing fees from Nature](https://twitter.com/dglaucomflecken/status/1484679759829209090) by Dr. Glaucomflecken were quite the hit on Twitter in the past month.
+- Watch two videos on the [workings of the publishing system](https://www.youtube.com/watch?v=ukAkG6c_N4M) and [article processing fees from Nature](https://www.youtube.com/watch?v=8F9gzQz1Pms) by Dr. Glaucomflecken.
 - In related news, [publishers now also tag PDFs with a unique hash](https://twitter.com/json_dirs/status/1486120144141123584), so you may want to be careful with how you share articles that are not Open Access (and publish Open Access where you can!)
 - A way to make the submitted version of your article openly accessible are **preprints**!
 If you haven't heard about those yet, here are a couple of resources:
   - [On Preprints](http://academiclifehistories.weebly.com/blog/on-preprints)